Touchpoint's Core Values

 Core Value #5: Sweat the small stuff

 If we want to create big things, we first need to focus on the small things.
-We want to let the small things be the foundation that enables us to conquer the big projects and ideas we have.
+We want to let the small things be the foundation that enables us to conquer our big projects and ideas.

 Whether it’s taking a little extra time in the morning to dress confidently, or making sure the silverware and plates are fully stocked for everyone, or even taking a few moments to clear your mind so you can get back on track, they all have an impact on our workflow throughout the day.

-It’s easy to overlook smaller tasks, but they play a big roll in our daily productivity and should be sought after during the day.
+It’s easy to overlook smaller tasks, but they play a big role in our daily productivity and should be sought after during the day.

-We all try to take a little extra time to set ourselves up for success with some smaller tasks so that we can achieve the bigger things.
+We all try to take a little extra time to set ourselves up for success with some smaller tasks to achieve the bigger things.

 Core Value #6: Lead by serving